Frequently Asked Questions

 What attributes and behaviors are essential for school board members?

 Ability to listen to other perspectives, ask thoughtful questions, consider facts, and make decisions in a professional manner.
+Willingness and availability to "do the homework" on issues brought to the Board, including reading weekly reports and attending peer discussions and training.
 Availability to learn what is happening on the ground in schools.
+Flexibility in scheduling special meetings and retreats to deal with ad hoc issues and to support teambuilding.
 Willingness to find areas of agreement with the overarching goal of enabling our students to achieve their best – however it is defined for each child.

 What is a school board member’s role and responsibility?
 How does that role differ from the role of the superintendent or administration?